-It’s within easy reach of Zurich, and lies in a unique Alpine landscape at the foot of the Eiger north face.
-Visitors can expect awesome hiking and skiingactivitiess.
+It’s within easy reach of Zurich and lies in a unique Alpine landscape at the foot of the Eiger north face.
+Visitors can expect awesome hiking and skiing activities.

 9 – Stein am Rhein

-Stein am Rhein is a charming medieval town located about 60 kilometres from Zurich in the region of Schaffhausen, where Lake Constance spills into the Rhine.
+Stein am Rhein is a charming medieval town located about 60 kilometers from Zurich in the region of Schaffhausen, where Lake Constance spills into the Rhine.

 Famous for its well-preserved timbered and painted houses, Stein am Rhein is one of the most picturesque towns to visit in Switzerland.